lsst-sqre/sqr-000/index.rst

 changes:
    A changelog.
-   The DM design documents currently embed change tables embedded in the content, but this would useful as independent metadata.
+   The DM design documents currently embed change tables in the content, but this would be more useful as independent metadata.

    .. code-block:: yaml